google/exposure-notifications-server/docs/server_functional_requirements.md

 * Required: A whitelist check for `appPackageName` and the regions in which the app is allowed to report on.

-* Recommended: The `transaction_id` in the payload should be the SHA256 hash of the concatenation of:
+* Recommended: The `transaction_id` in the payload should be the SHA 256 hash of the concatenation of:

   * `appPackageName`